Author: CLG

 Weekly Message from General Chief Overseer Bishop Dr. Calvin Worthem

 Greetings to you in the name of our Lord and Savior Jesus Christ and to Him be the Glory and to the Holy Ghost that abides within me.
-God has laid on my spirit to write to the elderly saints and friends of The Church of the Living God, The Pillar and Ground of the Truth, Which He Purchased with His Own Blood, Inc.– Jewell Dominion.
-This week’s topic is on FAITHFULNESS.
+God has laid on my spirit to write a weekly message to the saints and friends of The Church of the Living God, The Pillar and Ground of the Truth, Which He Purchased with His Own Blood, Inc.– Jewell Dominion.
+This week’s topic is SOCIAL MEDIA AND BULLYING.

 In His Service,